The Best 3 Day New York City Itinerary for First Time Visitors

 Hanging out at Battery Park is one of the laid-back non-touristy things to do in NYC, and allows you to unwind as you take in the city and river views.
 You'll also discover a range of casual restaurants and cafes if you want to stop for a snack.

-🏨 Stay nearby Battery Park City
+🏨 Places to stay close to Battery Park City

 Brooklyn Bridge